absolonkent/known-shortprofile/README.md

 # Known-Shortprofile Plugin

 This is a plugin for use with [Known](http://withknown.com) to clean up the profile page URLs.
-This is a formed verson of the original plugin designed by egoexpress, located at https://github.com/egoexpress/known-shortprofle.git ShortProfile
+This is a forked verson of the original ShortProfile plugin designed by egoexpress, located at https://github.com/egoexpress/known-shortprofile.

 ## What does this plugin do?